BUYING A VILLA IN BALI GUIDE – Everything you need to know

-Having your own villa in Bali sounds like a dream right?
+Having your villa in Bali sounds like a dream right?
 The beautiful and diverse Indonesian island offers so much variety for tourists and expats.
-With plenty of beautiful beaches, waterfalls, volcanos to hike and green rice terraces, Bali offers not only unlimited nature activities.
-But also a wide range of western restaurants, hip and vibrant expat communities and a lively nightlife.
+With plenty of beautiful beaches, waterfalls, volcanos to hike, and green rice terraces, Bali offers not only unlimited nature activities.
+But also a wide range of western restaurants, hip and vibrant expat communities, and lively nightlife.
 Perfect ingredients for Digital Nomads and expats to buy a house in Bali.
-Either to be based in Bali, or to rent the villa and see the property as investment.
+Either to be based in Bali or to rent the villa and have the property as an investment.
 But there are a lot of legal things you have to take into account before investing in Bali real estate.
-We have bought our first new constructed villa in Bali in 2022 and learned a lot along the way.
+We bought our first newly constructed villa in Bali in 2022 and learned a lot along the way.
 So that’s why we share in this complete guide everything you need to know about buying a villa in Bali.
-How it works with leasehold land, what type of document you need as foreigner to invest in Bali, general prices and much more!
+How it works with leasehold land, what type of document you need as a foreigner to invest in Bali, general prices, and much more!

 Short introduction about us

-We choose to build our 2 bedrooms villa nearby Canggu and invested in an off plan villa project.
+We chose to build our 2 bedroom villa near Canggu and invested in an off-plan villa project.
 This means that the villa still needs to be constructed, but that all the plans are already there.
-So we don’t have to think about design, interior, furniture etc. Everything is included in the price of our villa.
-This takes away a lot of stress, and means that once the villa is finished, we only have to bring our bags and can start living in it.
+So we don’t have to think about design, interior, furniture, etc. Everything is included in the price of our villa.
+This takes away a lot of stress and means that once the villa is finished, we only have to bring our bags and can start living in it.
+Read more about our process of buying property in Bali in our latest article; Buying property in Bali as a foreigner.

 Now let’s dive into the most asked questions!